-11. USB header (10-1 pin USB\56)
+11. USB header (10-1 pin USB_56)

 If the USB ports on the rear panel are inadequate, a USB header is available for additional USB ports.
 The USB header complies with USB 2.0 specification that supports up to 480 Mbps connection speed.
-This speed advantage over the conventional 12 Mbps on USB 1.1 allows faster Internet connection, interactive gaming, and simultaneous running of high-speed peripherals.
+This speed advantage over the conventional 12 Mbps on USB 1.1.